ajosephau/django_coding_challenge/readme.md

 By Anthony Joseph

 ## Installation
-* Install Python 3 if otherwise not installed
+* Install Python 3 if not installed
 * Create a virtual environment:
 ```console
 $ python3 -m venv ~/.virtualenvs/paranuara_api